 Osgood Schlatter disease is osteochondrosis of tibial tubercle that results from repetitive quadriceps contraction through the patellar tendon at its insertion on tibial tubercle.
-This occurs in period before puberty as the tibial tubercle is growing and is susceptible to strain.
+This occurs in the period before puberty as the tibial tubercle is growing and is susceptible to strain.
 It is is a self-limiting disorder of the knee.
-It is named after Robert Osgood, and Carl Schlatter who described this condition.
+It is named after Robert Osgood and Carl Schlatter who described this condition.
 Athletes involved in football, soccer, basketball, gymnastics, and ballet are most commonly affected.

 [Similar but different entity of the knee is Sinding Larsen Johansson disease]

 Osgood Schlatter disease is a very common cause of knee pain in children aged 10-15 years.

 Age ranges differ in boys and girls as girls experience puberty earlier than boys.
 The common age for boys is between 12 and 15 years and for girls, between 8 and 12 years.
 Both knees are affected in up to 20-50% of people with the condition.
 It is more common in boys than in girls probably because of higher participation of boys in sports earlier.
 The gender gap is narrowing as more girls become involved with sports.

 Osgood Schlatter disease is reported to affect approximately 21% of athletic adolescents, as compared with 4.5% nonathletic controls.

 Cause and Pathophysiology Osgood Schlatter Disease

 Age between 8 and 15 years, male sex, rapid skeletal growth, and repetitive jumping sports are the known risk factors.